Tko želi biti milijunaš?

-The show airs on Thursdays in the television primetime.
-The 2019 revival underdid minor changes to the show, but there were no bigger changes to the quiz format itself.
-The "zovi" lifeline was shortened down to 25 seconds from 30, due to increased availability and faster speed of internet search engines, such as Google.
-The choice of contestants for "najbrži prst" was cut down to 6 contestants from original 10.
-An additional lifeline "tri znalca" (three wise men) was added in 2020 to substitute "pitaj publiku" (ask the audience) for the rest of the season due to coronavirus situation.
+The show airs on Thursdays in a primetime slot.
+The 2019 revival saw minor changes to the show, but there were no bigger changes to the quiz format itself.
+The "zovi" (Phone a Friend) lifeline was shortened down to 25 seconds from 30, due to increased availability and faster speed of internet search engines, such as Google.
+The choice of contestants for "najbrži prst" (Fastest Finger First) was cut down to 6 contestants from the original 10 (further reduced to 4 in 2020 due to coronavirus), as per the 2018 UK revival.
+The lifeline "tri znalca" (Three Wise Men) was added in 2020 to temporarily substitute "pitaj publiku" (Ask the Audience) during the coronavirus pandemic, although Ask the Audience returned in 2021.